KYLChiu/sporkfish/README.md

 1. Make sure `Docker Desktop` is up and running.
 2. Open up the Command Palette and run `Dev Containers: Rebuild Container`
 3. The window should reload and you will see `[Dev Container]` in the URL bar as well as on the status bar bottom left of the window to indicate your setup is complete.

-This will setup a Docker container to run in Docker Desktop with all the necessary dependencies (python, pip, git, ...) with the correct versions.

 ### Using DevContainer with PyCharm